Scott Joplin - The King of

 describe Joplin's compositions in these terms:

-He combined the traditions of Afro-American
+He combined the traditions of

-music folk music with nineteenth-century European romanticism;
+Afro-American music folk music with

-for the creation of original strains.
-Thus, his rags are the
+material for the creation of original strains.
+Thus,

-most heavily pentatonic, with liberal use of blue notes and
+liberal use of blue notes and other outstanding

-a unique conception which paradoxically both forged the way for
+paradoxically both forged the way for early serious

-early serious ragtime composition, and, at the same time,
+ragtime composition, and, at the same time,

-developed along insular lines, away from most other ragtime
+developed along insular lines, away from most other

-playing and composing.
+ragtime playing and composing.

 Fortunately, Joplin's rags have been widely recorded